zainakram-dev/zainakram.github.io/README.md

 # zainakram.github.io
-Personal website to showcase my projects and skills
+A modern portfolio website built with Next.js and Tailwind CSS to showcase my projects, technical skills, and personal journey as a web developer.